p2p-today/p2p-project/README.md

 5.  **Message Propagation**

      A message is initially broadcast with the `broadcast` flag.
-The broadcasting node, as well as all receivers, store this message's hash and timestamp in their waterfall queue.
+The broadcasting node, as well as all receivers, store this message's ID and timestamp in their waterfall queue.
 The reciving nodes then re-broadcast this message to each of their peers, but changing the flag to `waterfall`.

      A node which receives these waterfall packets goes through the following checks:

-     1. If the message hash is not in the node's waterfall queue, continue and add it to the waterfall queue
+     1. If the message ID is not in the node's waterfall queue, continue and add it to the waterfall queue
      2. Perform cleanup on the waterfall queue
          1. Remove all possible duplicates (sending may be done in multiple threads, which may result in duplicate copies)
          2. Remove all IDs with a timestamp more than 1 minute ago
          3. Reduce the queue size to 100
      3. Re-broadcast this message to all peers

+     An optional optimization of this process is to not waterfall to the original sender.

      ![Figure one](./figure_one.png)